naztronaut/RaspberryPi-Website-Uptime-Monitor/README.md

 **Note:** _The flask app is still under construction.
 So far, a few web service end points have been created.
 More will be added._

 Running a flask app is fairly simple.
+To run apache in front of flask so that you can access your app without needing the port, read the [Apache](#apache) section below.

 The controller for the Flask app is `upService.py`.
 Once you have flask installed in your virtual environment, you can start flask with the following commands:

 ```bash
 export FLASK_APP=upService.py